chris-wood/chris-wood.github.io/_posts/2016-2-12-Polymorphism-in-C.md

 }
 ```

-Shapes are created with a pointer to the instance and an specific function
+Shapes are created with a pointer to the instance and a specific function
 table (```ShapeInterface```).
 In the ```shape_Area``` function, we simply
 call the ```Area``` function in the function table and pass in the
 instance provided during construction.